Rishabh11200/Sarathi-A-flutter-based-app/README.md

 ## About

 Sarathi app is made specifically for <b>Gujarat University</b> students.
-You can easily watch the previous yea question papers according to year and other filters too!
+You can easily watch the previous year question papers according to year and other filters too!

 ## Features